Mark-Cooper-Janssen-Vooles/k8s-training/README.md

 - also installed helm, can check `helm version`

 ## Lab 1: Clone Trooper Deployment
+- deploying an image as a k8s pod with replicas etc
 - `cd lab-1`
 - make sure you're in the right k8s context (and namespace)
   - i.e. set docker to use right context or run `kubectl config use-context <context>`